-The Awards: In the Spring of 2011, CCHS was nominated and then awarded as a California Distinguished School.
-In 2012, CCHS was named again as a Title I Academic Achievement Award winner.
+The Awards: In the Spring of 2011, CCHS was nominated and then honored with the California Distinguished School Award.
+In 2012, CCHS was named again as a Title I Academic Achievement Award winner, and a National Title I Distinguished School.
 In 2009 and then 2011, CCHS was named by U.S. News and World Report as one of America's Top High Schools (Bronze Medal).
 In 2012 CCHS achieved Silver Medal status as one of America's Top High Schools according to U.S. News and World Report.
 Although we are proud of recent accolades and accomplishments, the challenge remains to continue "thriving in the land of 800" by innovating, collaborating, analyzing data, and having high expectations with support mechanisms to assist all CCHS students.
 We are confident that CCHS will continue to be a great school with the support of our community.
 If you have any questions, or if I may be of assistance, please contact me at (661) 720-4502.